Optimization with delay-induced bifurcations: Introduction

-where $\boldsymbol{x} (x_1,x_2,\ldots,x_n)$ is a state vector in $\mathbb{R}^n$, $\dot{\boldsymbol{x}}$ is its time derivative $\textrm{d} \boldsymbol{x}/ \textrm{d} t $, $\boldsymbol{f}(\boldsymbol{x})$ is the velocity vector field of the DS, $V(\boldsymbol{x}) \ \mathbb{R}^n \to \mathbb{R}$ is a scalar energy landscape function at least twice continuously differentiable \cite{Hirsch_DS_chaos_book04}, and $\nabla V(\boldsymbol{x}) \left(\frac{\partial{V}}{\partial{x_{1}}}, \ldots, \frac{\partial{V}}{\partial{x_{n}}}\right)$ is its gradient.
-However, this process leads to the local minimum, rather than the global one.
-In order to achieve the global minimum, various modifications of this technique have been introduced usually based on adding stochastic terms in Eq.~(\ref{GDS_nodelay}) or in its discrete-time analog \cite{Kushner_stoch_optim_book_78,Kirkpatrick_simulated_annealing_Sci83,Aluffi-Pentini_global_opt_stoch_85, Gelfand_stoch_optim_91}.
+However, the process described by system (\ref{GDS_nodelay}) leads to the local minimum, which might not be the global one.
+In order to find the global minimum starting from arbitrary initial conditions, one needs to introduce into the system a mechanism to overcome the barriers between local minima.
+Arguably the most popular modifications of the technique above are based on adding stochastic terms in Eq.~(\ref{GDS_nodelay}) or in its discrete-time analog \cite{Kushner_stoch_optim_book_78,Kirkpatrick_simulated_annealing_Sci83,Aluffi-Pentini_global_opt_stoch_85, Gelfand_stoch_optim_91}.
 A distinctive feature of such methods, including one of the most efficient methods called simulated annealing \cite{Kirkpatrick_simulated_annealing_Sci83,Aluffi-Pentini_global_opt_stoch_85}, is monotonous decrease of the intensity of the applied random noise (analogue of ``temperature") from some relatively large value to zero, which leads to the convergence of the solution of the respective differential or difference equation to the global minimum with reasonably large probability.
-With this, the barriers separating the minima are overcome thanks to random forces pushing the system over their tops.
+With this, the barriers separating the minima are overcome thanks to random forces pushing the system \emph{over} their tops.
+Such approaches principally require algorithmic computation and therefore digital computers.

-A more recent approach, called quantum annealing, utilises the ability of a quantum system to penetrate the potential barriers between the local minima of their energy function by means of tunnelling, thus dramatically speeding up the search for the global minimum as compared to classical methods.
-Theoretically, this seems to be the best of all optimization methods, however, its physical implementation in the form of a quantum computer is technologically highly challenging.
+Contrary to that, quantum computers utilize quantum annealing, i.e. the ability of a quantum system to \emph{penetrate} the potential barriers between the local minima of their energy function by means of tunnelling, thus dramatically speeding up the search for the global minimum as compared to classical methods.
+Theoretically, this seems to be the best optimization method, however, its physical implementation is technologically highly challenging.
 With this, in the existing quantum devices the convergence to the global minimum (ground state) is also achievable with some probability and is therefore not guaranteed \cite{King_D-wave_techreport_2017}.
-None of the optimization methods available to date are perfect, making the exploration of new approaches always valuable.
+Generally, none of the optimization methods available to date are perfect, making exploration of new approaches always valuable.